Uber Value Chain Analysis

 Uber Inbound logistics

 Generally, inbound logistics involves receiving and storing raw materials.
 Uber, the largest taxi technology company in the world, does not own the vehicles it uses to serve customers.
-The vehicles are owned or rented by Uber drivers, who are not employees, but contractors.
+The vehicles are owned or rented by Uber drivers, who are not employees, but independent contractors.
 Uber drivers need to possess smartphones to use Uber app software.
-Uber users, i.e. customer also must have access to a smartphone or mobile website to be able to use the service.
+Uber users, i.e. customers also must have access to a smartphone or mobile website to be able to use the service.

-- Pay and Go.
+c) Pay and Go.
 When they reach their destination, customers simply hope out of the car and rate their driver.
 Customers don’t need to have cash or credit cards with them; Uber automatically charges credit card on file.

 Uber Outbound Logistics